LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 # Chainlink Data Feeds

-<lw-subtitle>Write <lw-emphasis>custom data from any API</lw-emphasis> to your blockchain smart contract within seconds using our highly-redundant Chainlink oracle infrastructure.</lw-subtitle>
+<lw-subtitle><lw-emphasis>Write real-world data to your blockchain smart contract</lw-emphasis> within seconds using our highly-redundant Chainlink oracle infrastructure, from any API on the internet.</lw-subtitle>

 [![Custom Chainlink data feeds by LinkWell Nodes](/img/lw-banner_1080x676_Docs-DataFeeds-white.webp "Custom Chainlink data feeds by LinkWell Nodes")](/services/direct-request-jobs/mainnets/)

 Our Chainlink data feeds utilize Chainlink's **direct request** model, allowing you to write customized real-world data from anywhere on the internet to your blockchain smart contract or Web3 dApp.
-They are backed by our highly-redundant, SOC 2-compliant infrastructure, which is housed in multiple distinct datacenters.
+Our data feeds are backed by highly-redundant, SOC 2-compliant infrastructure, which is housed in multiple distinct datacenters.
 Simply trigger your smart contract's `request()` function, and our oracle infrastructure will ensure that your data is delivered safely, securely, and on-time.

 Please use the links below to build your first Chainlink request.